federicaagostini/opa-demo/README.md

 ### Authorization within OPA

-For a secure OPA deployment, one would need to protect OPA APIs with some authorization.
+For a secure OPA deployment, one would need to protect OPA APIs.
 OPA allows you to configure an authorization based on TLS client certificates or bearer tokens.
 Once required, some rego file needs to be written in order to fine tune the desired authorization.
-In fact, When OPA receives a request, it executes a query against the document defined `data.system.authz.allow` (by default).
+In fact, When OPA receives a request, it executes a query against the document `data.system.authz.allow` (by default).
 The user's identity information will be provided in the `input.identity` document together with other useful keys (e.g. `method`, `path`, `headers`, etc.), which can be manipulated with rego.
 More information are available in the [documentation](www.openpolicyagent.org/docs/security).

-In this repository, an `allow` rule is contained in the [system.authz](./opa/authz/authz.rego) package, providing
+In this repository, an `allow` rule is contained in the [system.authz](./opa/policies/authz/authz.rego) package, providing
 * read access to bearer tokens issued by the [IAM DEV](https://iam-dev.cloud.cnaf.infn.it/)
-* write access to bearer token issued by the [IAM DEV](https://iam-dev.cloud.cnaf.infn.it/) and with `/admin` group.
+* write access to bearer token issued by the [IAM DEV](https://iam-dev.cloud.cnaf.infn.it/) and with `admin` group.
-The allowed token issuers and groups are listed in the [data.yaml](./opa/data.yaml) file.
+The allowed token issuers and groups are listed in the [data.yaml](./opa/policies/data.yaml) file.

 In case you do not present a bearer token, you will get an error accessing all APIs like